KostadinovK/filmRater/docs/README.md

-# kostadinovk.github.io
+# FilmRater
 Final project for SoftUni CSS Advanced - July 2019 course.

-## FilmRater
-It is a website for film reviews like IMDb and Rotten Tomatoes and also for blog posts about interesting film and tv show news.
+It is a website for film reviews like IMDb and Rotten Tomatoes and also for blog posts about films.
 I am using Jekyll, gulp.js and Browsersync.